Chris Telden loves being creative and coming up with fun and unique pet names.

 Keyboard Mounts Flex for Sitting or Standing

-The secret is, I use two of them.
+The secret is that I use two of them.
 They are mounted on the wall in front of me about 2 1/2 feet apart, about a foot off the floor (I'm short, about 5' tall).
 One supports my left-hand keyboard, one supports my right-hand keyboard.
-With these mounts, I'm able to sit down...or at a moment's notice, I can raise the mounts with an easy flick of my hand and work standing up.
+With these mounts, I'm able to sit down.
+At a moment's notice, I can raise the mounts with an easy flick of my hand and work standing up.

 The Good and the Bad of the Keyboard Mounts

 What I like is that the keyboard mounts go up and down at a specific range wide enough to accommodate both my sitting and standing postures.
 If you try this system, you'll of course want to modify the height at which you mount it for your own sitting/standing heights.

 The mounts themselves also tilt and this is awesome in a way I never expected.
 They adjust slightly in angle downward, where the "top" end farthest from me angles down.
 This allows my wrist to straighten as I type when my arms are resting low, which helps my carpal tunnel pain.
 It puts less strain on the injured nerves and muscles.

 You're probably wondering where the mouse fits in here.
 To accommodate a mouse, there is a small slide-out panel on each mount.
 It can also be used to set down lightweight objects like paper or a bag of potato chips.
 It is not meant to bear the weight of, say, a bowl of soup.

 Thus, on one of my mounts, I have an extra rollerball mouse—we taped it down firmly.
 You can't use a conventional sliding mouse with these keyboards as it will fall off.
 Instead, you'll need to decide which kind of stationary mouse works for you.
 There are a number of types, my favorite being rollerball and touchpad.